FDA authorizes updated COVID vaccines with restrictions on who can get them

 LP.8.1 strain and other COVID variants

-The LP.8.1 strain, which will be the target of Pfizer's updated shot for the upcoming season, has been abundant in the U.S. and other regions since earlier this year.
+The LP.8.1 strain, which is the target of the updated vaccines for the upcoming season, has been abundant in the U.S. and other regions since earlier this year.

 As summer travel picked up, however, CDC wastewater monitoring data showed the XFG variant, nicknamed "Stratus," is predominant in the U.S.